barrachri/christianbarra.com/posts/best-from-europython-2017.md

 This is my _to-watch-list_ for __EuroPython 2017__, probably you can end up with something different, in case you wonder talks are randomly ordered.

-# 1) [The encounter: Python's adventures in Africa](https://ep2017.europython.eu/conference/talks/the-encounter-pythons-adventures-in-africa) // Aisha Bello & Daniela Procida // [Slide](https://ep2017.europython.eu/media/conference/slides/the-encounter-pythons-adventures-in-africa.pdf)
+# 1) [The encounter: Python's adventures in Africa](https://ep2017.europython.eu/conference/talks/the-encounter-pythons-adventures-in-africa) // Aisha Bello & Daniele Procida // [Slide](https://ep2017.europython.eu/media/conference/slides/the-encounter-pythons-adventures-in-africa.pdf)

 I've met [Aisha](https://twitter.com/AishaXBello) for the first time during [EuroPython 2015](ep2015.europython.eu), she was an attendee of the DjangoGirls workshop in Bilbao.